Note: Post updated Sept 21, 2018 with links to new products, the Skaa YouTube channel and Facebook page.

 Every once and a while I come across a new technology that gets me excited.
 Today I came across something that’s been around for a couple of years but has yet to get much attention.
 It’s a new wireless audio protocol called “SKAA” that claims to have better range and audio quality than it’s predecessor Bluetooth which was introduced in 1989.
 Skaa is patented by a Canadian company that goes by the name Eleven Engineering Incorporated and it’s features include the following:

-- No pairing is required—switching between transmitters is done with a single click
+- Pairing is a one time affair — switching between transmitters is done with a single click

 - It can support 4 speakers/headphones per transmitter